Ten multifamily residential developments capitalize on waterfront locations.

 1. Arlington Point

 The Spicket River once supplied power to the Arlington Mills textile manufacturing complex.
-One building, built in 1919, produced yarn for wool and flannel, then switched in the 1950s to manufacturing packaged breakfast cereals and military rations.
+One building, erected in 1919, produced yarn for wool and flannel, then switched in the 1950s to manufacturing packaged breakfast cereals and military rations.
 After a period of vacancy, the building was adapted by Trinity Financial of Boston to serve as a mixed-income community.
 Boston-based ICON Architecture reconfigured the four-story warehouse to house 100 apartments, a lounge, a fitness center, and children’s play areas; the original two-story incinerator building now contains two townhouses.

 The design team retained exposed brick masonry walls, the steel-and-concrete interior structure, and exposed wood-plank roof framing.
 A rooftop photovoltaic array meets part of the building’s electricity needs.
 Loft-style units range from one to three bedrooms, with large windows granting views across the adjacent Stevens Pond.
 A pedestrian bridge links the complex to the Spicket River Greenway.
 Opened in 2019, Arlington Point units are available at different rent levels to households earning 30 percent or less of area median income (AMI), 60 percent or less of AMI, and 61 to 80 percent of AMI.